microsoft/fast/packages/web-components/fast-element/docs/api-report.md

 // @public
 export type BindingConfigResolver<T> = (options: T) => BindingConfig<T>;

-// Warning: (ae-incompatible-release-tags) The symbol "BindingMode" is marked as @public, but its signature references "HTMLBindingDirective" which is marked as @internal
-//
 // @public
 export type BindingMode = Record<AspectType, (directive: HTMLBindingDirective) => Pick<ViewBehaviorFactory, "createBehavior">>;